Breaking Free of Rx Psych Drugs

 Never stop, start or add medications or supplements to your health or mental health care regime without first checking for interactions or other problems, and thoroughly researching the substance.
 Before you employ any information here, consult your health care professional.
 No information here is the result of valid clinical trials.

+Doctors and pharmacies are not obligated to warn.
 The responsibility to research prescription drugs lies solely on the consumer, or careprovider.